tsnellgrove/dark_castle3/doc/to_do.md

 		- The limit could be imposed at the give(), show(), take(), and put_in_hand() mehtods
 		- if this caused serius issues there could be a modular machine to swap in a dummy non-container obj
 		- could also run a pre-start check on container & creature to throw errors on illegal contents
+		- need to document (to self!) consistent approach to what is visible when Burt looks, examines, or inventories
 	- IDEA: vis_element_lst == list of visible elements == room.floor_lst + room.feature_lst
 - TBD: refactor attack()
 	- TBD: move to algorithmic key generation (gets rid of whole show_dict; big parts of give_dict)